JoergR75/Salamandra_training_on_ROCm/README.md

 ## Requirements

-- Python 3.10+
+- Python 3.12+
-- PyTorch with ROCm support
+- PyTorch with ROCm support (use the automated deployment script for ROCm 6.4.2 + Pytorch 2.9.0)
 - Transformers
 - Datasets
 - Hugging Face Tokenizers